 - 1) Upon receiving verification of evacuation, begin to instruct team members in the procedure.
-If immediate need is NOT in your community area, assign team members to go to the affected area as directed by the Incident Manager. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use evacuation tags on doors to indicate room is vacant and checked. - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain emergency Resident I.D.
-Badges from Emergency Kit and assign a team member to identify and tag each resident. - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM. - 8) Remove MAR book from your community area to the designated triage area located in the lounge/reception/lobby area. - 9) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.
+If immediate need is NOT in your community area, assign team members to go to the affected area as directed by the Incident Manager ADOC#2 and #3. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked PSWs at all home areas. - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency lanyards from Disaster Binders and assign a team member to identify and tag each resident ADOC #2 and #3. - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM Evacuation to Fountain View (first choice). - 8) Remove MAR book from your community area to the designated triage area East side of the building. - 9) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.
+(Lobby).